zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 **Total: $2.97 charged. ~5.86 kWh delivered.
 No usable charge.
 I drove away and found a ChargePoint station.**

 What makes this especially aggravating is the MaxChargingRate data.
-All four pedestals reported 86–90 kW of initial rate — so the hardware was communicating.
+All four pedestals reported 86–90 kW of initial rate, so the hardware was communicating.
 Something in the session initialization was causing each one to terminate almost immediately.
 Whether it was a station-side firmware issue, a network outage affecting the payment authorization, or something in the car's state at that moment, I have no definitive answer.
 What I do know is that EA billed me for all four attempts.
 And when you have to have an active method on any EV Charger provider's network. this can get especially annoying as this will eat up your finances.

 ### The Aborted Session Tax

-Across all 26 EA sessions, **6 were effectively aborted** — delivering under 2 kWh and terminating in under 5 minutes.
+Across all 26 EA sessions, **6 were effectively aborted**, delivering under 2 kWh and terminating in under 5 minutes.
 This includes the May 17 incident plus two additional single-session failures on July 10 and July 18, 2025.

 Total cost for those 6 sessions: **$4.84** for **8.66 kWh** of energy that didn't meaningfully move the charge needle.
 That's not catastrophic in dollar terms, but it represents sessions where you showed up, plugged in, waited, got almost nothing, and had to figure out a plan B.